cc200723/-Machine-learning-and-AI/README.md

 A series of analyses were performed on the iris data set

 ## Convolutional neural network on the CIFAR 100
-you are going to train and experiment convolutional neural network on the CIFAR 100 dataset.
+You are going to train and experiment convolutional neural network on the CIFAR 100 dataset.
 The network is a Simple convolutional neural network defined with the `nn.Module` by yourself.

 ## YoloV8
 Use the YOLOv8 library for object detection.

+## VAE
+Your will implement and train a Gaussian VAE, and run experiments using the MNIST datasets (containing 28 ∗ 28 gray-scale hand written digit images)